Why does bruising occur with dermal filler injections?

-The doctor can prevent bruising by using a cannula for injections.
+The injector can prevent bruising by using a cannula for injections.
 Cannula can be used for most injecting, but not with very superficial injections

-If given the OK from their prescribing doctor, the patient can make sure they have stopped any blood thinning drugs (including vitamins) 2 weeks prior to the injectable appointment.
+If given the OK from their prescriber, the patient can make sure they have stopped any blood thinning drugs (including vitamins) 2 weeks prior to the injectable appointment.

 Medications / Vitamins associated with increased bruising (ie blood thinners)